grafolean/grafolean/backend/API.md

 ## Authentication

 Authentication is via standard HTTP Basic auth.
-Instead of password you neeed to use API token (available through UI).
+Instead of password you need to use API token (available through UI).

 Supply them in Authorization header like this: